 Why is Marriage necessary?

 George Bernard Shaw once said ‘Perhaps the greatest social service that can be rendered by anybody to this country and to mankind is to bring up a family.’

 Marriage is not just a relation but it is an emotional and spiritual union.
-It is the beginning of family and teaches a lot to lead life with partner as a team.
-It eliminates loneliness from the life and extends a great life companion.
-This institution has gained so much importance not because it just lends us a license to stay together, but since it usher a lot to the society.
-With contentment and cheerfulness, it allows us to become responsible and committed to spouse and children.
+It is the beginning of the family and teaches a lot to lead a life with a partner as a team.
+It eliminates loneliness from life and extends a great life companion.
+This institution has gained so much importance not because it just lends us a license to stay together, but since it ushers a lot of the society.
+With contentment and cheerfulness, it allows us to become responsible and committed to our spouse and children.
 The umbrella of family offers huge benefits to a child that leads him/her to become a good social citizen.
 Indeed, bringing up a family helps to strengthen the society as family values are passed on from parents to their children.

 Types of Marriage Act –

 Christian Marriage Act

 The Indian Christian Marriage Act, 1872, relates to the solemnization of marriage of persons professing the Christian religion.
 The Act provides that any marriage solemnized otherwise than in accordance with the Act shall be void.

 Solemnization of Christian Marriage

 Under Section 5 of the Act, Christian marriages can be solemnized by –